 Also, I forgot to add it to the infographic at the end (this took me hours, can you blame me?), but I’m happy that I was able to reread six books this year, two of which are classics.
 I tend to not reread books, so I’m glad I took the time to revisit a few favorites this year.

 Things I’d Like to Work On:

 I hope you enjoyed this post!
-Here’s to a wonderful 2018 and a new year full of great books!
+Here’s to 2019 and a year full of amazing books!